Sultan bin Salman Al Saud: Early experience

 In 1985, Sultan recorded a commercial message that was broadcast on MTV during the Live Aid concert event.
-His message mentioned his recent trip on the Space Shuttle and was one of 33 such by notable individuals including Shimon Peres, Cesar Chavez, Sean Penn, Coretta Scott King, Leonard Nimoy, Sting, Archbishop Desmond Tutu, David Bowie, Javier Pérez de Cuéllar, Bono, Patsy Mink, Erich Honecker, Boy George, O. J. Simpson, Mick Jagger, Tom Cruise, Carl Sagan, Margaret Thatcher, Jimmy Carter, Jesse Jackson, Ronald Reagan, David Lee Roth, and Peter Ueberroth.
+His message mentioned his recent trip on the Space Shuttle and was one of 33 such by notable individuals.
 Sultan bin Salman served in the Royal Saudi Air Force beginning in 1985 and held the rank of lieutenant colonel.
 He retired from the air force in 1996 with the rank of colonel.